AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/server-admin/image-rendering-api-ref/c-ir-server-administration/c-ir-configuring-and-managing-the-server/c-ir-configuring-and-managing-the-server.md

 ---
 description: This section contains information to help you set up and manage the Image Rendering Server.
-seo-description: This section contains information to help you set up and manage the Image Rendering Server.
-seo-title: Configuring and managing the server

 solution: Experience Manager
 title: Configuring and managing the server
-uuid: cd344495-cb41-440e-b3f8-5b5812e81a9c

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Administrator,Business Practitioner
 ---